 Mobile phone: 353 (0) 86 3850568E-mail address: email@example.com

-Mick O'Connell is a trained forester but has been co-ordinating the IWDG Cetacean Stranding Scheme since 2003, originally under the ISCOPE project and now under contract to the NPWS.
+Mick O'Connell is IWDG Strandings Officer.
+Although originaly trained as a forester he has been co-ordinating the IWDG Cetacean Stranding Scheme since 2003, originally under the ISCOPE project and now under contract to the NPWS.
 Mick has spent considerable time carrying out land-based watches around Co Kerry and was also on the IWDG Cape Verde Expedition in 2006.

 Mobile phone: 353 (0) 87 6328106E-mail address: firstname.lastname@example.org

-Dave is based in Co.
-Down, Northern Ireland.
-He first joined the IWDG in the mid '90s and has developed the IWDG's programme of offshore surveys.
+Dave is Ship Survey Officer with the IWDG.
+Dave, based in Co.
+Down, Northern Ireland, first joined the IWDG in the mid '90s and has developed the IWDG's programme of offshore surveys.
 He established the IWDG ferry surveys programme in 2001 and continues to manage the surveys on our three routes across the Irish Sea.
 Dave also manages the offshore survey programme and has conducted thousands of hours of survey effort in Irish and EU offshore waters.
 In 2013 he authored the IWDG Atlas of the distribution and relative abundance of marine mammals in Irish offshore waters 2005 - 2011.
 He has pioneered deepwater acoustic monitoring for cetaceans in Irish waters using static acoustic monitoring and continues this work as part of IWDG's consultancy programme.

 Mobile phone: +44 77 71762355E-mail address: email@example.com